argyle-engineering/terraform-provider-k8s-sops-secrets/README.md

 ## Release instructions

 In order to release using [gorelaser](https://goreleaser.com/quick-start/) you will need a GitHub Personal Access Token with a full repo scope, you will need a valid GPG key as well.
+All relases must be signed to be added to the Terraform registry.
 ```sh
 export GITHUB_TOKEN=<TOKEN>
 export GPG_TTY=$(tty)